Mini Drivers: Inside the Niche History & Surging Future

 The mini driver has as much momentum in the golf equipment market right now as any club in recent years.

-2024 marked the first time in a decade that an OEM dropped new mini drivers in back-to-back years.
+2024 marked the first time in a decade that one OEM dropped new mini drivers in back-to-back years.
 Under the hood, TaylorMade’s 2024 Mini Copper has the same features and specs as 2023’s BRNR Mini, but after TaylorMade sold through its previous release, it gave its mini driver a new (albeit old-school) look for 2024.

-Sorry for burying the lede there, but yes, TaylorMade sold out of a club that no other OEM even puts on the market.
-All that, of course, is changing.
-Does that mean we’re headed toward a world where every OEM has a mini driver in its line of woods?
-We’re certainly getting closer.
+Sorry for burying the lede there, but yes, TaylorMade sold out of a club that no other OEM even put on the market.

 This momentum proves that mini drivers are surging from a niche club to a viable option for one of the 14 spots in your bag.